Thermostatic Mixing Valves (TMVs)

 A thermostatic mixing valve works to regulate temperatures by using the following:

-• Return spring - this works in the opposite way to pistons as it will limit the amount of cold water that enters the tap or shower head.
-It works by moving the piston back across the entry portals for hot and cold water flows when the thermostatic element contracts due to low temperatures.
+• Return spring - this works the opposite way to pistons as it will limit the amount of cold water entering the tap or shower head.
+It moves the piston back across the entry portals for hot and cold water flows when the thermostatic element contracts due to low temperatures.
 This helps prevent users from becoming too cold when using showers or taps.

 How to change thermostatic mixing valve (shower)

-How easy it will be to change a thermostatic mixing valve will depend on the type of thermostatic mixer valve you have.
-For example, if you have a concealed shower mixing valve, you may need a professional as part of the wall will need to be removed to access this.
+How easy it will be to change a thermostatic mixing valve will depend on your type of thermostatic mixer valve.
+For example, if you have a concealed shower mixing valve, you may need a professional, as part of the wall must be removed to access this.
 Here’s how to replace a thermostatic mixing valve for a shower:

 1. Isolate the water supply to the old shower